Margaret Goodell Explained

 Education

 At MIT, she developed a novel method for isolating blood-forming stem cells from mouse bone marrow based on a fortuitous observation that stem cells efflux fluorescent lipophilic dyes.
-This "side population (SP)" method has become widely used to isolate stem cells from a variety of species and adult tissues, including from cancer stem cells.
+This "side population (SP)" method became widely used to isolate stem cells from a variety of species and adult tissues, including from cancer stem cells.[11]

-Research
+Research and career

 Awards and honors